 - Cut Potatoes into small cubes; Chop Onion finely and make a puree of Tomato.

-- Take Oil in a Deep Pan (preferably non-stick Pan) and fry fish head from both the side in medium flame for around 5-7 minutes till the fish head turns brownish in color.
+- Take Oil in a Deep Pan (preferably a non-stick Pan) and fry the fish head from both sides in medium flame for around 5-7 minutes till the fish head turns brownish in color.

 - There shouldn’t be any odor of uncooked fish in the head.